It was seven years since our last South African hunting trip to the Eastern Cape with Nick Bowker.

-We began the day by going up higher in the mountains near Bedford as we pursued Kudu.
-The drive up in these mountains is breath-taking.
+We began the day by going higher in the mountains near Bedford as we pursued Kudu.
+The drive up in these mountains is breathtaking.
 Rob showed his excellent driving skills high in these mountains with amazing views.

-We shot a trophy Impala ram off the sticks from about 225 yards, and again, the area did not disappoint.
+We shot a trophy Impala ram off the sticks from about 225 yards; again, the area did not disappoint.
 This shot was a little far back in the Impala, and this is where the trackers and the two Jack Russell Terriers proved their skills.

 Our South African Hunting Trip

-In the evening, we spent about an hour glassing over a vast area of land.
+In the evening, we spent about an hour glassing over a vast land area.
 Like the evening before, the Nyala bulls were out in astounding numbers.

-Near the same location as the night before, we spotted 15 Nyala bulls in a field and numerous Kudu & Nyala cows.
-We put in a long stalk as the wind and sun were in our favor and were able to close in to within 100 yards of many of these animals.
+Near the exact location as the night before, we spotted 15 Nyala bulls in a field and numerous Kudu & Nyala cows.
+We put in a long stalk as the wind and sun were in our favor and could close in to within 100 yards of many of these animals.

-Nick’s ability to differentiate a very nice Nyala from a “Proper Nyala bull” was again very evident.
+Nick’s ability to differentiate a very nice Nyala from a “Proper Nyala bull” was evident again.
 We continued to move down the field using large thorn trees as cover to identify the best animal.

 We stayed until we finally got busted by some young Nyala hanging around in the thick brush as we came within 30 yards of them.

-While we didn’t get anything this evening, the stalk on these animals was so impressive and rewarding in itself that we went back to the lodge with zero disappointment.
+While we didn’t get anything this evening, the stalk of these animals was so impressive and rewarding in itself that we went back to the lodge with zero disappointment.

 Day 4 Nyala hunt

-We started the morning by going back to the area where we shot the impala the day before.
+We started the morning by returning to the area where we shot the Impala the day before.
 As we were glassing from the top of a high ridge, we spotted several Kudu, Warthog & Impala.

 A very impressive Impala came out at 270 yards and shot using the elevation to our advantage.

 Following brunch, we were back on the Zebra.
-Again, they were very wary and covering miles of highland.
-Nick put us on a hillside where he felt they would eventually move to.
+Again, they were very wary and covered miles of highland.
+Nick put us on a hillside where he felt they would eventually move.

 After watching the Zebra for over an hour, they moved into a comfortable range.
-A shot was taken at a beautiful stallion but was missed just low from about 350 yards.
+A shot was taken at a beautiful stallion but was missed just below 350 yards.